neuralmagic/deepsparse/user-guide/deepsparse-pipelines.md

 We can utilize an the multi-stream capabilites of DeepSparse to make requests with dynamic batch sizes.

-Let's create an example with a single sentiment analysis Pipeline with dynamic batch sizes by setting the `batch_size` argument to None.
+Let us create an example with a single sentiment analysis Pipeline with dynamic batch sizes by setting the `batch_size` argument to None.
 Under the hood, the pipeline will split the batch into multiple asynchronous requests using the multi-stream scheduler.